Community Bunkhouse Build

 Internal stud walls

-Constructing simple stud walls from 2x4s to create a small private quarters within the bunkhouse.
+Internally we built simple stud walls from 2x4s to create a small private quarters within the bunkhouse.

 Plastering Phase

-Stage 3 16th—19th Sept using clay internally we will apply the second base coat (first key coat already done).
+Stage 3 using clay internally we applied the second base coat (first key coat already done).
 This is using clay from the land, mixed with sand and straw.
-Clay is a beautiful to work with and doesn’t require any PPE, the muddier we get the better!
-This stage is also where things can get creative with some 3D sculptural cob in the walls.

-Rosie will be bringing her expertise and enthusiasm for natural building to the project.
+Rosie brought her expertise and enthusiasm for natural building to the project.
 With over five years of hands on experience, particularly in Cob, Wattle & Daub and clay work, Rosie has honed her craft through a strong connection to the land and traditional methods.
 Her passion lies in reviving and sharing endangered heritage skills, especially with those discovering them for the first time.
 Whether it’s sculpting walls, mixing plaster by hand or stomping in cobby mixes, Rosie is happiest when covered in clay and looks forward to sharing that joy with everyone involved.